Blog Article

 Yes, you should absolutely be paying yourself.

 But your owner pay comes from what is left after you have accounted for taxes, debt obligations, and other business needs.
 Depending on how your business is structured, you may have flexibility in how and when you take that money.
+If you are weighing a change in structure, our post on LLC versus S-Corp and when to switch walks through how owner pay changes.

 The key is understanding that your net income is not automatically your paycheck.